-The SNES version of this legendary fighting game does justice to the arcade version and is one of the reasons why the console became so massively popular.
-The 6-button setup on the controller works delightfully well and you’ll be executing flashy moves in no time.
+The Super Nintendo version of this legendary fighting game does justice to the arcade version and is one of the reasons why the console became so massively popular.
+The button setup on the SNES controller works delightfully well, and you’ll be executing flashy moves in no time.
 This game also pioneered another concept in fighting games – combos and chaining moves.
 Got your opponent in a corner?
 Pummel them with fireballs or spinning leg attacks.
 They’re trying to get out of a tight situation?
 Suplex them back into the corner.

 It has a great difficulty curve, solid controls, delightful graphics and an entertaining soundtrack.
 Even though the console port isn’t an exact replica of the arcade version, it still retains all the good elements from the original.
 Even today, several decades later, World Warrior is a good-looking game.